-Please note, your Immunisation History Statement may not have your complete record, as it does not keep record of vaccines provided by school programs.
-What it will have recorded:
+Please note, your Immunisation History Statement may not have your complete record, as it does not keep records of childhood or adult vaccines before a certain date.

 It’s up to the vaccination provider to put your vaccines on the AIR.
 It’s a good idea to remind them to do so.

-Did you know that babies who get whooping cough usually get it from a family member?
+Did you know that babies who get whooping cough often get it from a family member?